- Dr Eliana Close

 - Law Society of Alberta (admitted as a Barrister and Solicitor, inactive)

 Health and Medical Law, Withholding and Withdrawing Life-Sustaining Treatment, End-of-Life Decision-Making, Medical Futility and Non-beneficial Treatment, Healthcare Rationing, ICU Conflicts, Voluntary Assisted Dying and Euthanasia, Sociolegal Research, ACHLR

-Dr Eliana Close is a Lecturer in the Australian Centre for Health Law Research at the Faculty of Law, Queensland University of Technology.
+Dr Eliana Close is a Lecturer in the Australian Centre for Health Law Research at the Faculty of Business and Law, Queensland University of Technology.
 She is currently seconded to a Postdoctoral Research Fellowship as part of the Australian Research Council Future Fellowship, Enhancing end-of-life decision-making: Optimal regulation of voluntary assisted dying (2020-2024, headed by Professor Ben White).
 Eliana is an experienced transdisciplinary socio-legal researcher with a background in law and psychology.
 Her research is focused on the regulation of end-of-life decision making, in particular conflicts over life-sustaining treatment, rationing healthcare resources, and voluntary assisted dying.